 Could it get any easier?

 Simply take your royal icing in a bag and dot the back of the transfer shape.
-Slap that puppy on the cookie, add a border, and you just worked yourself right into a knock-out masterpiece!
+Slap that time-saving gem on the cookie, add a border, and you just worked yourself right into a knock-out masterpiece!

 Make more knock-out masterpieces with all of these techniques to decorate sugar cookies.